Holzwarth Historic Site

 John Holzwarth Sr., a German immigrant, moved to the Kawuneeche Valley in 1917 after his job as a saloon-keeper in Denver came to an abrupt end, a result of the enactment of prohibition in Colorado.
 Holzwarth took his family to the upper Colorado River at the foot of the Never Summer Mountains to build a homestead and start a cattle ranch.
 His location on the west side of the Colorado River (then known as the Grand River), and next to the newest national park, soon began attracting guests.
 The family decided to open a guest ranch, which they called the Holzwarth Trout Lodge.

-As tourism in the area increased over the next decade the Holzwarth family began development of a dude ranch on the east side of the Colorado River, which became known as the Never Summer Ranch.
+As tourism in the Rocky Mountains increased over the next decade, the Holzwarth family began development of a dude ranch on the east side of the Colorado River, which became known as the Never Summer Ranch.

 The name of the ranch was taken from the nearby Never Summer Mountains.
 The Arapaho Indians called the range Ni-chebe-chii, which translates into "Never No Summer".
 Wishing to avoid the use of a double negative, the U.S. Department of the Interior's Board on Geographic Names settled on Never Summer Mountains.
 Prior to its official naming, the mountains were known as the Rabbit Ear Range.